Lokesh23102002/Gossip-Protocol/readme.md

 - Requests from peers
   - `Connect` This message is sent to Seed by peer for adding it to the network.
   - `RequestPL` This message is sent to recieve the peer list by peer.
+  - `Death` This message is sent to seed to delete the unresponsive node.
 - Response to peers
   - `ConnectedToSeed` This response is sent to Peer after connection request is accepted.
   - `PeerList` This response is sent to peer with the list of peers connected to the requested seed.